photo-bro/Twister/README.md

 [![Build Status](https://travis-ci.org/photo-bro/Twister.svg?branch=master)](https://travis-ci.org/photo-bro/Twister)

 ## **Current Status:**
+*(1/26/19)*
+Lots of misc stuff.
+Arithmetic parsing works in recursive form, including unary precedence.
+Am working another implemention using a more generic iterative approach using less cascading methods and specific node class in lieu of a basic BinaryNode<Node l, Node r>.
+Also did a little work with symbols and scopes.
+Will probably jump back to actual parsing work soon.

 *(1/7/19)*
 Managed to wrap my head around the arithmetic precedence expression parsing finally.
 Will update the grammar soon to reflect the progress too.
 Turns out I didn't need to build out all those individual expression nodes, debating if I should just replace them with my original BinaryExpressionNode<T>.